mages/ChainLadder/README.md

 To cite package 'ChainLadder' in publications use:

-  Markus Gesmann, Daniel Murphy and Wayne Zhang (2013).
+  Markus Gesmann, Daniel Murphy and Wayne Zhang (2014).
 ChainLadder:
-  Statistical methods for the calculation of outstanding claims reserves in general insurance.
-R package version 0.1.7.
+  Statistical methods and models for the calculation of outstanding claims reserves in general insurance.
+R package version 0.1.8.

+See also:

+  Markus Gesmann.
+Claims Reserving and IBNR.
+Computational Actuarial Science with R. 2014.
+Chapman and Hall/CRC

 ## License